This article was originally written by Haica Rosenfeld, PSY D and has been updated by Lesley Wayler, MSW for content accuracy.

 Often, when people think of meditation, they think automatically of sitting still in lotus pose, chanting mantras – and can be really turned off to the idea.
-Of course, while that’s a totally legitimate and awesome form of meditation (and definitely worth a try!), it’s not the be all, end all of a consistent meditation practice.
+Of course, while that’s a totally legitimate and awesome form of meditation (and definitely worth a try!), it’s not the only way to add meditation to your life.
 All it really takes is a moment of mindfulness.

 Self-care is a necessity, not a luxury!
 Yes, self-care can be indulgent and time-intensive (like, you know, a vacation).
 But it doesn’t have to be.
 Self-care is as simple as recognizing your need for relaxation and rejuvenation – and honoring that you have to find ways to feel good.

 - Block out some “me” time and learn to be okay with saying “no.” It is important to sometimes put yourself first.

 - Learn and practice self-compassion.
 Whenever you find your self-talk being critical and mean, stop, take a moment, and ask yourself if you would talk to a good friend in the same way.

 - Sleep more, as sleep plays a vital role in good health and well-being.

 - Take a minute just to make and drink a cup of tea – or breathe.

 - Finding support can be crucial.
 Open up to the people you care about and let them know what is going on, so they can support you when you need it.

 7. Decrease Your Social Media Screen Time